Tallboy (bomb): Design

 To be able to penetrate the earth (or fortified targets) without breaking apart, the casing of the Tallboy had to be strong.
 Each was cast in one piece of high-tensile steel that would enable it to survive the impact before detonation.
 At the same time, to achieve the penetration required, Wallis designed the Tallboy to be aerodynamically clean so that, when dropped from a great height, it would reach a much higher terminal velocity than traditional bomb designs.

 In the final design, the No. 78 Mark I tail of the bomb was about half the overall length of the finished weapon; the bomb casing was some 10 ft of the overall 21 ft length.
 Initially, the bomb had a tendency to tumble and the tail was modified; the fins were given a slight twist so that the bomb spun as it fell.
 The gyroscopic effect thus generated stopped the pitching and yawing, improving aerodynamics and accuracy.

 The Tallboy was designed to be dropped from an optimal altitude of 18000 ft at a forward speed of 170 mph, hitting at 750 mph.
 It made a crater 80 ft deep and 100 ft across and could go through 16 ft of concrete.

 The weight of the Tallboy (approximately 12000 lb) and the high altitude required of the bombing aircraft meant that the Avro Lancasters used had to be specially adapted.
 Armour plating and even defensive armament were removed to reduce weight, and the bomb-bay doors had to be adapted.

 No. 617 Squadron were trained on the Stabilizing Automatic Bomb Sight (SABS).
 Corrections had to be made for temperature, wind speed and other factors.
 The sight was effective only if the target could be clearly identified.
 Several missions were cancelled or unsuccessful because of this limitation.

-For use on underground targets, the bomb was fitted with three separate inertia No. 58 Mark I Tail Pistols (firing mechanisms).
+For use on underground targets, the bomb was fitted with three separate inertial No. 58 Mark I Tail Pistols (firing mechanisms).
 These triggered detonation after a pre-set delay, which gave the bomb sufficient time to penetrate the target before exploding.
 Depending on mission requirements, the time delay could be set to 30 seconds or 30 minutes after impact.